smileyspoon/node-svc/README.md

-Simplest possible Node microservice that's a useful basis on which to build.
+A simple Node microservice showing use of node-fetch and express and asynch logic.
+Calls itself recursively.
 See https://github.com/dm-academy/dp-course for associated tutorial.